Do I have Pelvic Inflammatory Disease (PID)? Understanding the signs, symptoms, and treatment

 Some women with PID are affected by long-term pain in the pelvis and lower abdomen, including pain during sex.
 This can have a negative effect on your quality of life and may lead to further problems such as insomnia and low mood.

 Pregnant women with untreated PID may be affected by problems such as miscarriage, premature birth and stillbirth.
+Discover more about pregnancy and some of the complications involved.

 A rare complication of PID, this can cause arthritis (called reactive arthritis) and eye inflammation.